vercel/next.js/docs/basic-features/image-optimization.md

 ### Loader

-If you want to use a cloud provider to optimize images instead of using the Next.js API, you can configure the loader and path prefix.
+If you want to use a cloud image provider to optimize images instead of using the Next.js' built-in image optimization, you can configure the loader and path prefix.
 This allows you to use relative urls for the Image `src` and automatically generate the correct absolute url for your provider.

 ```js
 module.exports = {